 IUDs must be inserted and removed by a doctor or other health care professional.
 Insertion takes only a few minutes.
 Insertion may be painful, so an anesthetic may be injected into the cervix before the IUD is inserted.
 Removal usually causes minimal discomfort.

 IUDs prevent pregnancy by

 Killing or immobilizing sperm

 Preventing sperm from fertilizing the egg

 Creating an inflammatory reaction inside the uterus that is toxic to sperm

 Intrauterine devices (IUDs) are inserted by a doctor into a woman’s uterus through the vagina.
 IUDs are made of molded plastic.
 Two types of IUDs release a progestin called levonorgestrel.
 The other type is T-shaped and has a copper wire wrapped around the base and on the arms of the T. A plastic string is attached to the IUD.
 The string enables a woman to make sure the device is still in place and a doctor to easily remove it.

-The fifth type, which contains copper, is effective for at least 10 years.
+The copper IUD is effective for at least 10 years.
 When it is left in place for 12 years, fewer than 2% of women become pregnant.

 One year after removal of an IUD, 80 to 90% of women who try to conceive do so.